Photography & Video

 Transitions

-Don't use complex transisitons between shots - simple cuts and fades will suffice.
+Don't use complex transisitons between shots - simple cuts and fades are recommended.

 Permissions